 Once the path has been set correctly, a restart of the Enscape viewport will be required for the assets to show.

-If you want to configure the project and output directory at a later date, after clicking on the [Configure] button in the Enscape Custom Asset Editor, a dialog will open showing the current path (coloured blue) and any change to that path can be made by clicking on this.
-Two steps are required, project path and output path.
+If you want to configure the project and output directory at a later date, after clicking on the [Configure] button in the Enscape Custom Asset Editor, a dialog will open showing the current path ( blue) and any change to that path can be made by clicking on this.
+Two steps are required: project path and export path.

 Project Directory path